Florida Gun Laws

 • Be a suitable person to be licensed

-What are the steps to obtain a gun permit in Florida?
+What are the steps to obtain a Concealed Weapon License in Florida?

-Step 1: Obtain an application from the Florida Department of Agriculture and Consumer Services (fdacs.gov)
+1. Obtain an application from the Florida Department of Agriculture and Consumer Services (gov) or make an appointment with a FDACS regional office.

-Step 4: Submit the application, firearm training documentation, photo, fingerprints, and fees
+4. Submit the application, firearm-training documentation, photo, fingerprints, and fees

 How much does a Florida conceal carry permit cost?

-The fee for a Florida conceal carry permit costs about $42 for the fingerprint processing plus $55 for the license fee.
+The fee for a Florida Concealed Weapon License is $42 for the fingerprint processing plus $55 for the license fee.
+Renewals are $45.

-No, Florida is not an open carry state, but does have exceptions such as when engaged in fishing, camping, lawful hunting, or target practice at an indoor range.
+No. Florida is not an Open Carry state, but it has exceptions that include allowing theh practice when engaged in fishing, camping, lawful hunting, or target shooting at an indoor range.

 Yes.
 In Florida, there are no state magazine-capacity restrictions.

-Yes, In Florida the law for storing firearms when children are present states it is unlawful to recklessly leave a loaded firearm in a manner that would endanger a minor under the age of 16.
+Yes.
+In Florida, the law for storing firearms where children are present states it is unlawful to recklessly leave a loaded firearm in a manner that would endanger a minor under the age of 16.

 Next articleDelaware Gun Laws